-We do not allow stationary bicycle miles or walking miles to be logged, and we ask that you ride your own miles rather than log miles others have ridden.
+We do not allow stationary bicycle or walking trips/miles to be logged, and we ask that you ride your own trips/miles rather than log those ridden by others.
 The focus of our campaign is promoting bicycling as a mode of transportation.
-We allow recreation miles in the hopes that as more people become comfortable on their bicycles they will be more likely to replace a car trip with a bicycle trip.
+We allow recreation trips/miles in the hopes that as more people become comfortable on their bicycles they will be more likely to replace a car trip with a bicycle trip.
 This is an effort to improve air quality and reduce traffic congestion in the hopes of creating a demand for investment in bicycling infrastructure and facilities.

-Since the campaign is during the month of May, we only keep track of miles ridden during May each year.
-We applaud you for logging your miles year-round!
+Since the campaign is during the month of May, we only keep track of trips/miles ridden during May each year.
+We applaud you for biking year-round!
 Be sure to log your Commute, Errands, and Work/Meeting trips on sacregioncommuterclub.org year-round no matter what mode of transit you use.
-You can bid on gift cards that are raffled monthly using points earned each day you log miles in the trip diary.
+You can bid on gift cards that are raffled monthly using points earned each day you log in the trip diary.
 Use the same login info you use for mayisbikemonth.com

 Our purpose is to organize the May is Bike Month Campaign and we are not an enforcement agency, we can only point you towards other resources.
 The information below should only be used as a starting guide.